-- All adults must wear medical mouth and nose cover (so-called surgical masks).
+- All staff must wear medical mouth and nose cover (so-called surgical masks).

-- Students can, as before, use the so-called community masks.
+- Students in Grades 1 to 4 can, as before, use the so-called community masks.
 However, the Ministry of Health recommends that they also wear medical masks, which are available in children´s sizes.
 Please make sure that these masks fit correctly on your child(ren).

 - FFP2 masks are recommended for all staff, and students aged 15 and over.
 The wearing instructions must be observed.